LarissaAuberger/automation-and-more/low-code-business-orchestration/README.md

 1. Add an automation service activity to the Low risk path, and name it `Auto approve`.

+2. a.
+As Activity type select **Automation service**.

+   b.
+Under **Automation activity** click Select.

-2. Select the Customer Loan Services automation service and the approveLoan operation.
+   c.
+Select the Customer Loan Services automation service and the approveLoan operation.
+Click **Add**.

+   d.
+Under **Automation service mapping** click **Define the mapping**.
 Map the inputs: Customer to customerInfo, loanAmount to loanAmount, and creditScore to crediScore.
 Map the output approved to approved.

 3. Add a `Notify customer` user task activity to the right of the logic group.
 Select the data to be displayed: givenName, surname, loanAmount, and approved.
 Mark all the data items read only.